andrei-stoica26/CSOA/README.md

 # CSOA
-Cell Set Overlap Analysis (CSOA) is a tool for calculating per-cell gene signature scores in a scRNA-seq dataset.
+Cell Set Overlap Analysis (CSOA) is a tool for calculating per-cell gene signature scores in an scRNA-seq dataset.
 CSOA constructs a set for each gene in the signature, consisting of the cells that highly express the gene.
 Next, all overlaps of pairs of cell sets are computed, ranked, filtered and scored.
 The CSOA per-cell score is calculated by summing up all